I. PLAYER ELIGIBILITY

 3. The referee shall note each player as he takes the kick from the penalty mark.

-4. Subject to the terms of the following paragraphs, both teams shall take five (5) kicks.
+4. Subject to the terms of the following paragraphs, both teams shall take three (3) kicks.
 The kicks shall be taken alternately:

 5. The team that scores the greater number of goals shall be declared the winner of the match.